icefallgames/SCICompanion/SCICompanion/Docs/source/Classes/Smopper.rst

 	Defined in Smopper.sc.

-	Smopper (or "smooth stopper") is a complex cycler similar to :class:`StopWalk`, but allowing the use of separate starting and stopping views.
+	Smopper is a complex cycler similar to :class:`StopWalk`, but allowing the use of separate starting and stopping views.
 This can be used to allow for more realistic movement when starting and stopping.